 To prepare an Export Package:

 - Go to the Control Panel.

 - Click Export Package.

 - On the Export Course screen, scroll to Section 3.
 Click the Select All button.

 It is highly recommended to keep the automatic selection, even if you aren't sure about a particular option.
 Please understand that content sections which include graded items (e.g., assignments or tests) are connected to Grade Center Columns and Settings.
 If you do not copy the Grade Center, these graded items will not be copied.

 After the Export Course page is submitted, the system creates a course package (a zip file).
 When the package is complete, the instructor receives an email.
 This usually only takes a few minutes.

-Once the email has been received, go to the Control Panel and click on the Export/Archive link again.
+Once the email is received, go to the Control Panel and click on the Export/Archive Course link again.